 Wayne has appeared on television as a dancer, guest and celebrity, on shows including I’m a Celebrity Get Me Out Of Here, Celebrity Come Dine with Me, four Royal Variety performances, This is Your Life, The Goodies, Parkinson and Wogan to name but a few.
 He has also appeared on both TV and radio as an actor.
-Wayne was a judge on ITV’s dance show, Stepping Out in 2013 and he appeared in Channel 4′s Big Ballet, The Real Marigold Hotel and has hosted BBC Radio 2′s Friday Night is Music Night.
+Wayne was a judge on ITV’s dance show, Stepping Out and he has appeared in Channel 4′s Big Ballet, The Real Marigold Hotel and has hosted BBC Radio 2′s Friday Night is Music Night.